UMM-CSci-Systems/Segmented-file-system-client/README.md

 :bangbang: ***Write tests*** :bangbang:

 While the network stuff is difficult to test, all the parsing and packet/file assembly logic is entirely testable.
 I would *strongly* encourage you to write some tests for that "data structures" part to help define the desired behavior and identify logic issues.
 Debugging logic problems when you're interacting with the actual server will really be a nuisance, so isolating that part as much as possible would be a Good Idea.

-You might, for example, have a `DataPacket` class (as distinct from the Java library `DatagramPacket` class) with a constructor that takes an array of bytes.
-You could then write tests that construct `DataPackets` and you could verify that the resulting `DataPackets` have the correct status bytes, file ID, packet number, and data.
+You might, for example, have a
+`DataPacket` class (as distinct from the Java library `DatagramPacket` class) with a constructor that takes an array of bytes.
+That class could then be responsible for extracting the status bytes, file ID, packet number, and data, and store them in fields that are accessible through variout `get` methods.
+You could then write tests that construct `DataPackets` and verify that the resulting `DataPackets` have the correct status bytes, file ID, packet number, and data.

 You could also have a `PacketManager` class that you hand packets to and which manages organizing and storing all the packets.
 You could then hand it a small set of test packets that you make up, and verify that it assembles the correct files.
-The `PacketManager` could, for example, create `ReceivedFile` objects. `RecievedFiles` could contain the packets for a file, and have getter methods for the file name, the number of packets (what if it isn't known yet?), the number actually received, whether the file is complete, and the data from those packets after sorting them in the correct order.
+The `PacketManager` could, for example, create `ReceivedFile` objects.
+`RecievedFiles` could contain the packets for a file, and have getter methods for the file name, the number of packets (what if it isn't known yet?), the number actually received, whether the file is complete, and the data from those packets after sorting them in the correct order.

 All of these ideas are just that: ideas.
 Your group should definitely spend some time discussing how you want to organize all this, and how you want to test that.
 If you're not clear on how you'd structure something for testing, *come ask* rather than just banging out a bunch of code that will just confuse us all later.

 **If you've written reasonable unit tests for your data structures and they pass, you'll get partial credit even if the whole client is not correct.**

+You don't have to do things like test `DatagramSocket` or file writing.
+The Java folks are responsible for the correctness of `DatagramSocket` and we'll trust them on that.
+Testing that you're writing out the correct files is essentially handled in the `bats` tests below, so don't bother trying to do JUnit things about that.

 ### Check your work by running your client by hand